-- 19.1 A forced marriage is a marriage in which one or both people do not (or in cases of people with learning disabilities cannot) consent to the marriage but are coerced into it.
-Coercion may include physical, psychological, financial, sexual, and emotional pressure.
-It may also involve physical or sexual violence and abuse. - 19.2 Forced marriage is an appalling and indefensible practice and is recognised in the UK as a form of violence against women and men, domestic/child abuse, and a serious abuse of human rights.
+- 19.1 Forcing a person into a marriage is a crime in England and Wales.
+A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
+Threats can be physical or emotional and psychological.
+A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
+Nevertheless, some perpetrators use perceived cultural practices to coerce a person into marriage.
+Schools and colleges can play an important role in safeguarding children from forced marriage. - 19.2 Forced marriage is an appalling and indefensible practice and is recognised in the UK as a form of violence against women and men, domestic/child abuse, and a serious abuse of human rights.
 Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014. - 19.3 A forced marriage is not the same as an arranged marriage which is common in several cultures.
 The families of both spouses take a leading role in arranging the marriage but the choice of whether to accept the arrangement remains with the prospective spouses. - 19.4 Academy staff should never attempt to intervene directly as an academy or through a third party.
 Contact should be made with Local Authority Safeguarding Hub.